Ndumo Game Reserve

-Large mammals found in Ndumo include nyala, hippopotamus, Nile crocodile, impala and Cape buffalo.
+Large mammals found in Ndumo include nyala, hippopotamus, impala, giraffe and Cape buffalo.
 Big cats are absent from the park.
 Elephants are prolific at the neighbouring Tembe Elephant Park.

+This park is rich in frogs and herpetofauna, and is one of South Africa's remaining sanctuaries for Nile crocodile.
+In the 1960s and 1970s, Tony Pooley conducted pioneering crocodile research and conservation work here, from the Experimental Crocodile Restocking Station he established on the Phongolo floodplain, below the rest camp.
+However, illegal utilisation of the Phongolo floodplain inside the reserve since 2010 is endangering the crocodile population and disrupting their ancestral breeding grounds.

 As with all parts of Maputaland, malaria is endemic and visitors are advised to take the proper precautions.

 There is an Ezemvelo KZN Wildlife campsite and hutted camp.
+There are several hides and picnic areas, and a four-wheel-drive track.
+Guided drives and walks are offered.

-This park is to be included into the: Usuthu-Tembe-Futi Transfrontier Conservation Area.
+This park is to be included into the: Usuthu-Tembe-Futi Transfrontier Conservation Area should that one day materialise.